dodyvirgiawan/microservices-react-poc/README.md

 This app has an `infra` folder that host all the YML configuration file for creating docker image & kubernetes deployment.
 Please refer to the `README.md` file inside the `infra folder` for notes.

+For easier development process, run the whole application inside Kubernetes (with their respective Docker containers) by using skaffold.
+- `skaffold dev`

 #### Config Files (High Level View)